MaeDae11/Blog-Website/README.md

 # Blog-Website
-DigitalCrafts Project: blog page modeled after Medium.com website
+Blog page modeled after Medium.com website featuring my favorite fuffy orange cat, Oliver.

+<a href="https://d37vamwtg4r5xf.cloudfront.net.">AWS Website</a>

 <b>Overall Concept</b>
 <p>The design of this website focused on different aspects of flexbox.
 We used the blog site, Medium.com, as a general layout and deisnged our own website from there.</p>